 Bagels By The Sea

-This little Bagel shop in Seaside offers up delicious gourmet sandwiches, bagels, and coffee.
+This little Bagel shop on the north coast offers up delicious gourmet sandwiches, bagels, and coffee.

 Brew 22 Coffee

 Brew 22 in Seaside serves up tasty high end coffee along with milkshakes, real fruit smoothies and blended coffee.

 The Caramel Mocha, Robust German Mocha, Americano, and Chai tea are just some of the delicious drinks you can grab on your way out to your next adventure in Seaside.